leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-causes-cornearefractive
 - What is the cause of corneal edema?
+- Why is my cornea swollen
+- What causes cornea to be swollen
+- What is fuch cornea disease
+- Is cornea edema due to old age
+- does fuchs cause blindnes
 - Why do I have corneal edema?
 - What is the reason I have corneal edema?
 - Why does corneal edema occur?